annkissam/akd/docs/Walkthrough.md

 ## Example Phoenix App

 For this walkthrough, we will use a simple phoenix application, `akd_example`.
-The app runs on elixir 1.6.4 and erlang 20.3.4.
+The app runs on Elixir 1.6.4 and erlang 20.3.4.
 It uses phoenix 1.3.2, with ecto and postgrex.
 This phoenix app consists of one table/schema `products`.
 The app uses `brunch` and `npm`, just like a regular phoenix app.
 We will be deploying this app to